LOUD Audio

-LOUD Audio, LLC is a professional audio company based in the United States, operating in the U.S., Canada, and Shenzhen, China.
+LOUD Audio, LLC is a professional audio company based in the United States, operating in the U.S., Europe, Canada, and Shenzhen, China.
 Originally founded as Mackie Designs, Inc., the name was changed to Loud Technologies Inc in 2003 to differentiate its founding subsidiary, mixing console manufacturer Mackie from its eponymous brand name.

 Between 2003 and 2018, LOUD Technologies owned or distributed several music instrument and pro audio product brands that it had acquired over the years.
 Transom Capital Group acquired the company in October 2017, renaming it LOUD Audio, LLC and within 12 months had divested itself of brands Ampeg, Martin Audio and EAW, leaving Mackie as the sole surviving subsidiary.

+In December 2023, Freedman Electronics Pty Ltd, or RØDE Microphones, acquired LOUD Audio, LLC and all related entities.
+While RØDE Microphones is based out of Sydney, Australia, LOUD Audio, LLC maintains its physical locations in Bothell, Washington (USA), Victoria, BC (Canada) and Shenzhen (China).